activelylazy/Rescripter/README.md

 Say you want to replace a constructor call

 ```
-MyNumber someNumber = MyNumber("123")
+MyNumber someNumber = new MyNumber("123")
 ```

-With a call to a static factory method, that is imported for brevity
+With a call to a static factory method

 ```
 import static com.example.MyNumber.valueOf;